+*This post contains affiliate links.
+I receive small commissions for purchases made through these links at no extra cost to you.
 These commissions help me keep this site up and running, in order for me to keep providing helpful and inspiring art content. :)

 When using watercolors, we cannot just simply cover up our mistakes with a new layer of paint.
 This artistic medium requires us to be much more mindful and delicate, even, right from the start of the painting process.

 I use several different kinds of paint for my own work and when I make the switch to watercolors, it helps me to remember that I'm using this medium's transparency, in combination with the whiteness of my paper, to produce a wide range of values.

-There's WAY more of a chance that you'll produce a great watercolor painting if you do, at least, a bit of planning before starting, and are able to remain patient throughout the process.
+There's way more of a chance that you'll produce a great watercolor painting if you do, at least, a bit of planning before starting, and are able to remain patient throughout the process.

-If you're mistake is small (which it should be if you're staying focused throughout the process), there most likely WILL be a way to make it less noticeable.
+If you're mistake is small (which it should be if you're staying focused throughout the process), there most likely will be a way to make it less noticeable.
 There are also specific things you can do to avoid these mistakes in the first place!

 For the time-lapse video included in this post, I painted a subject that I knew would be extra challenging for me and would allow me to demonstrate how I approach my mistakes on a real project.